awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 Using the Amazon EKS console, you can manage the tags associated with new or existing clusters and managed node groups\.

 When you select a resource\-specific page in the Amazon EKS console, it displays a list of those resources\.
-For example, if you select **Clusters** from the navigation pane, the console displays a list of Amazon EKS clusters\.
+For example, if you select **Clusters** from the navigation panel, the console displays a list of Amazon EKS clusters\.
 When you select a resource from one of these lists \(for example, a specific cluster\) that supports tags, you can view and manage its tags on the **Tags** tab\.

 ### Adding tags on an individual resource on creation<a name="adding-tags-creation"></a>